SkyInkLearning/Optimizely_Documentation/README.md

 ## Allowing image upload for pages:

-In the models folder, create a class named ImageFile
+In the models folder, create a class named ImageFile and add the following code:

 ```csharp
 [ContentType(GUID = "7C62645B-4170-4415-A45A-2440FED397B4")]